 Our in-house subtitlers and project managers are equipped with industry-standard subtitling software and will thoroughly check all subtitle files before delivery, so you don’t need to worry.

 With more than 15 years' experience in the subtitling field you are in safe hands.
-Rest assured you’ll receive accurately timed and perfectly translated German subtitles!
+Rest assured you’ll receive accurately timed and perfectly translated Greek subtitles!

 Whether you are a corporate client or a translation or production company, we’ll adapt to your needs so that you can add video translation services to your portfolio of services.

 We are only a call or email away or, if you prefer, you can visit our get-a-quote page to discuss your subtitling project in detail.
 You’ll receive spot-on Greek subtitles to suit your project and needs.

 This can generally be in any format, as long as the subtitling provider has the facilities for converting the video into the format supported by their subtitling software.
 It is always recommended to double check with the provider whether they need to receive the video in a specific format.

 Usually undertaken if translation into more than one language is required.

 Sending the English template to the linguist for translation.

 The subtitle file is imported onto the subtitling software in order to perform final quality checks and ensure that subtitles do not exceed reading speeds or run over more than two lines.